-1.2 The first Statement of Licensing Policy issued by North west Leicestershire District Council came into force on 7 January 2005.
+1.2 The first Statement of Licensing Policy issued by North West Leicestershire District Council came into force on 7 January 2005.
 It was revised on 8 November 2005 to reflect the adoption of a Special Policy in Ashby de la Zouch and cosmetic amendments.
+The third policy came into force on 7 January 2008 with minor amendments.
+The fourth policy with further amendments came into force on the 15 January 2008.
+The policy remained unaltered until its expiry date on 6 January 2011.